-The answer is to thoughtfully invest in subjects that are close to our hearts.
-Whether that means picking up a new (or old) hobby, carving out some time for self-care, or giving back to causes that matter, it’s imperative to invest in yourself as you seek out ways to live your best life.
-Luckily, there are plenty of businesses out there that help empower their subscribers -- and give back, too, from supporting women's causes to helping women and girls embrace their creativity.
+Whether that means picking up a new (or old) hobby, carving out some time for self-care, or giving back to causes that matter, it’s imperative to invest in ourselves as we seek out ways to live our best lives.
+Luckily, there are plenty of women-owned businesses out there that help empower their subscribers -- and give back, too, from supporting women's causes to helping women and girls embrace their creativity.

-We are happy to introduce you to three women business owners who are here to help, with girl-powered subscriptions that make it easy to treat yourself while supporting women!
-We sat down with these small business entrepreneurs to learn more.
+We are happy to introduce you to four female entrepreneurs who are here to help, with girl-powered subscriptions that make it easy to treat yourself while supporting women!
+We sat down with these small business owners to learn more.